 Given the strong link between use cases that require next level connectivity to become viable and user adoption it will be important to watch developments closely as - Australia rolls out the CDR to Open Energy - The UK takes steps towards regulating Open Finance - Brazil's acceleration within Open Finance continues Mandates also create problems Mandated ecosystems were more likely to fall victim to the "solution without a problem" effect in their early stages, seeing increased prevalence of lower-value propositions.
-But in most cases complexity and adoption are linked Mandated ecosystems were more likely to fall victim to the "solution without a problem" effect in their early stages, seeing increased prevalence of lower-value propositions. ...and on those achieving scale through interoperability Where markets are smaller or where standards are patchy, the alternative growth vector is through increasing the size of the addressable markets interoperable, transnational standards as is evident within - Sections of the middle east as the standards in Saudi Arabia and Bahrain create local benchmarks - Areas of the ASEAN grouping with particular reference to the standards set out by MAS in Singapore
+But in most cases complexity and adoption are linked Markets with higher prevalence of second order, more complex use cases delivered stronger consumer adoption. ...and on those achieving scale through interoperability Where markets are smaller or where standards are patchy, the alternative growth vector is through increasing the size of the addressable markets interoperable, transnational standards as is evident within - Sections of the middle east as the standards in Saudi Arabia and Bahrain create local benchmarks - Areas of the ASEAN grouping with particular reference to the standards set out by MAS in Singapore